oktadev/okta-blog/_source/_posts/2022-10-20-spring-vault.md

 ### Use Auth0 for OpenID Connect

-For using Auth0 as OIDC provider, you need to add the `spring-boot-starter-oauth2-client` dependency, as the Okta Spring Boot Starter [does not support Auth0](https://github.com/okta/okta-spring-boot/issues/358) yet.
+To use Auth0 as an OIDC provider, you need to add the `spring-boot-starter-oauth2-client` dependency, as the Okta Spring Boot Starter [does not support Auth0](https://github.com/okta/okta-spring-boot/issues/358) yet.

 You can create a demo application with Spring Initializr too: